NMRExchangeFormat/NEF/specification/Overview.md

     generation (if so desired).

     9. The current draft does not allow for storing different transitions (multiplet components) within a single peak (multiplet).
-If this is desired at some point, the format can be extended, most likely with an additional '_peak.component_id' column or '_peak.peak_group'.
+If this were to be desired at some point, the format could be extended, most likely with an additional '\_peak.component_id' column or '\_peak.peak_group'.

   * Regarding Section 9.
 Optional: **Linkage table for peaks and restraints** (one per project)

     1. Links between peaks and restraints are given in the 'peak_restraint_link' table.
-The use of an extra table is necessary in order to support links from one restraint to more than one peak.
+The use of an extra table is necessary in order to support links from multiple restraints to more than one peak.
 There is only a single such table in each project.
 The links connect entire peaks and restraints (which corresponds to multiple lines in the relevant loops).
 Each peak can be linked to multiple restraints, and vice versa.
 Links to different types of restraint all share a single table.

   * Regarding Section 10.
 Optional: **Program-specific raw_data saveframe**

-    1. Each program-specific namespace should include the '_programspecific_raw_data' saveframe (e.g. '_cyana_raw_data', '_csrosetta_raw_data' etc. as a slot to add copies of raw input files.
+    1. Each program-specific namespace should include the '\_programspecific_raw_data' saveframe (e.g. '\_cyana_raw_data', '\_csrosetta_raw_data' etc. as a slot to add copies of raw input files.
 The preferred option remains to use structured program-specific tags to store program-specific information, but this saveframe serves as a quick way to add unstructured data or copies of input files for comparison.

-    NB, being program-specific this saveframe is not specified in the mmcIf_nef.dic specification file, but only shown as an example in the Commented_Example.nef file.
+    NB, being program-specific this saveframe is not specified in the mmCIf_nef.dic specification file, but only shown as an example in the Commented_Example.nef file.
 Suggestions are welcome as to how such a saveframe should be put into the general nef specification.